zhuxiaofan117/EECS598-Deep-Learning-Final-Project/README.md

 --lambda_category: weight for category loss

 ### Diverse Image to image translation with category embeddings
-We modified the previous model by adding an random embedding vector to create a new one in Ske2InkRandom_model.py for multiple content dataset ./datasets/flower_mountain.
+We modified the previous model by adding an random embedding vector to create a new one in Ske2InkRandom_model.py for mixed category dataset ./datasets/flower_mountain.
 The training command is shown below:

 ```
 $ python train.py --dataroot ./datasets/flower_mountain/ --name Ske2Ink_Random --model Ske2InkRandom --direction BtoA --display_id 0 --lambda_category 10 --lambda_random 1